Case study / HeliosX / AI product architecture

 The most important structural decision was separating stable product knowledge from experimental working state.
 The knowledge base holds brand, clinical, compliance, analytics, flow, component, and customer evidence.
 The acquisition experiments repo holds hypotheses, prototypes, reviewer outputs, quality-gate state, and plan files.

-That split made the work agent-friendly in the same way modern AI design tools use project context or design-system files: stable rules are imported, fast explorations happen in a sandbox, and only reviewed learnings graduate back into the system.
+That split made the work reusable in the same way modern AI design tools use project context or design-system files: stable rules are imported, fast explorations happen in a sandbox, and only reviewed learnings graduate back into the system.

 Problem space